 2023/2024 Annual OHRV/Snowmobile Registrations are valid from the date of issue through April 30, 2024, and are not prorated.
 New annual registrations are available at OHRV Registration Agents beginning in late April.

 When registering an OHRV or Snowmobile, the Registrant MUST:

 - Be at least 18 years of age; present a valid driver’s license or non-driver photo ID issued by Div. of Motor Vehicles; and apply in person.

-- Must present a valid N.H. driver’s license or N.H. non-driver photo ID to qualify for resident rates.
+- Present a valid NH driver’s license or NH non-driver photo ID issued by NH DMV to qualify for resident rates.

 - Provide the vehicle: year of manufacture, make, model, displacement, primary and secondary colors, and VIN.
 OHRVs are not titled in N.H. – no title, bill of sale or previous registration is required.

-- Will receive a printed registration certificate and 2 decals.
+- Receive a printed registration certificate and 2 decals.

-- Is responsible for verifying that their registration and machine information is correct before leaving the registration agent.
+- Verify that their registration and machine information is correct before leaving the registration agent.

-- Must affix the decals as noted on Registration Fees.
+- Affix the decals as noted on Registration Fees.

 10-Day OHRV Registrations